SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ***

+## Release 2.5

+A new tab in the configuration tool allows you to configure the language to be used for voice generation and recognition and also introduces a *Push To Talk* functionality for voice recognition.
+Please read the corresponding [documentation](*), if you want to use these new features.

+Another important change in this release is the introduction of a configuration based approach for Button Box layouts.
+The automatic update procedure will take care, that the predfiend Button Box visual representation will function as before, but you will want to have a look into the [documentation](*), if you had defined your own Button Box with the API based approach.
+Because of this new feature, Release 2.5 introduces changes in the format of the *Simulator Settings.ini* file, but the automated update procedure will take care of most of that.
+Nevertheless, you might have to reposition your Button Boxes, since the old saved positions will be lost after the update.

+Beside that, Jona learned a lot about upcoming weather changes and tyre compound recommendations with Release 2.5, but this will come for free with regards to the necessary update activities.

+***

 ## Release 2.4

 Release 2.4 introduces the first version of the plugin for RaceRoom Racing Experience.
 If you are a fan of RaceRoom Racing Experience, you will see growing support for this simulation, including an integration with Jona, in the upcoming releases of Simulator Controller.